 The air is a lot cleaner now.
-In 2017, we had 145 days of unhealthy air, compared to well over 200 in the late 1980s.
-And peak smog levels are lower, too: so when it's smoggy, it's not as smoggy as it used to be.
+In 2020 , we had 157 days of unhealthy air, compared to well over 200 in the late 1980s.
+However, 2020 tracked the highest number of unhealthy air days since 1997, even with pandemic restrictions seeing a drop in auto travel.
+So when it's smoggy, it's not as smoggy as it used to be.

 Part of the problem is that it's been hot, incredibly hot.
 And heat speeds up the process of ozone-formation.
 Experts are trying to figure out whether the spate of bad air is a new trend, reversing years of steady progress.

 "Is this weather, or has this become climate?" said Atwood.
 "We're grappling with that question basically."